bbkane/www.bbkane.com/content/blog/Learn-SSL.md

 LetsEncrypt also has an OpenSSL oneliner to create a self-signed cert that also includes SANs at [their docs](https://letsencrypt.org/docs/certificates-for-localhost/#making-and-trusting-your-own-certificates)

 [easyssl.py](https://github.com/bbkane/dotfiles/blob/master/bin_common/bin_common/easyssl.py) is a small script I wrote to generate longer OpensSSL (actually LibreSSL cause I'm on MacOS) commands I need most.
 For example, getting the list of SANs.

+[Creating an OpenSSL CSR](https://www.bbkane.com/blog/creating-an-openssl-csr/) is a blog post I just wrote explaining how to create a CSR to request a certicate from a Certificate Authority.
+This method has been tested with DigiCert.

 ### Miscellaneous